golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 Where possible, we try to display a meaningful error message - e.g. when `ray up` fails to start up the Ray on Golem's webserver, we display a few last lines of the logs.

-If that's not enough to suggest a way to fix an issue, investigation of logs may prove more useful.
+If that's not enough to suggest a way to fix the issue, an investigation of logs may prove more useful.

 {% solution %}